Oops, Did I Say That? 26 Common Mistakes in English You Can Easily Avoid Making

 - See — to see something that comes into our sight that we weren’t looking for.

-- Watch — to look at something carefully, usually at something that’s moving.
+- Watch — to look at something carefully, often at something that’s moving.

 Correction: Stop looking at my private journal. / I watch the snow falling. / I don’t play tennis, but I see them playing every day.